Family Therapy for Addiction Treatment

 - Recognizing the importance of families’ other networks or communities as support and reinforcement sources.

 In addition to using the above guidelines, therapists work with families to hear and consider their specific goals.
+Therapy may involve every member of an immediate family to address the collective impact of addiction.

 The Benefits of Family Therapy for Addiction